-IHNSW has made a conscience decision not to send Green Jersey Officials to games without a qualified Referee.
+IHNSW has made a conscience decision not to send Level 1 Green Jersey Officials to games without a qualified Referee.
 This is to ensure the Green Jerseys have the appropriate support while they are learning to officiate.

-If/when referees cannot attend a Mites or Atoms game, the coaches will officiate instead of Green Jerseys.
-The affected Green Jerseys and Mites/Atoms coaches will be advised the Friday before the game.
+If/when referees cannot attend a 9U (Atoms) game, the coaches will officiate instead of Level 1 Green Jerseys.
+The affected Green Jerseys and Atoms coaches will be advised the day before the game.

-If/when Green Jersey are not available for Squirts games, Robyn will require a qualified referee to fill the gap.
+If/when Green Jersey are not available for Squirts games, Robyn will request a qualified referee to fill the gap.